Skip to content

 # OR install with specific extras

-uv pip install -e ".[api,cli,dev]" # API + CLI + dev tools
+uv pip install -e ".[crewai,cli,dev]" # CrewAI + CLI + dev tools

 Option B: Using pip (Traditional)

-# Install project in development mode with all features
+# OR install with all features

 pip install -e ".[all,dev]"